 This Easy Teriyaki Salmon is tender, flaky, and packed with amazing flavor.
-Ready in less than 30 minutes and requires only a few ingredients.
+Ready in under 30 minutes and requires only a few simple ingredients.

 Oriana’s Thoughts On The Recipe